joust/new-normal/README.md

 </ul>
 <h1>Support</h1>
 <p>
-Aside from making sound fun of the either/or division that many people think is real these days, this little app has big things in store: It wants to build bridges, create awareness and knowledge.
-It is for people who really want to deal with the arguments of the other side of the discourse.
-It wants to make sure that people approach each other again.
-It wants to be a valuable source and enable an open and well-founded exchange.
-</p><p>
 The contents of this app - like our reality - are in con&shy;stant flux.
-New argu&shy;ments are added regu&shy;larly and others become irrele&shy;vant.
+New argu&shy;ments and topics are added regu&shy;larly and others become irrele&shy;vant.
 In addition, there are argu&shy;ments that are used worldwide (the common core) and argu&shy;ments only used and under&shy;stood locally.
 For keeping this up to date, your support is very welcome!
 </p>
 <h2>How can I support?</h2>